Rigorous derivation of weakly dispersive shallow water models with large amplitude topography variations: Introduction

-In the present paper, we propose a new method to extend the results in \cite{Emerald21, DucheneMMWW21} for variable bottoms.
-We construct new approximations of the Dirichlet-Neumann operator at the order of precision $O(\mu\varepsilon + \mu^2\beta^2)$ or $O(\mu^2\varepsilon+ \mu \ve \beta+ \mu^2\beta^2)$, and quantify the error in the Sobolev spaces, uniformly in $\mu, \ve$ and $\beta$.
-With these approximations, we derive new Whitham-Boussinesq systems with an order of precision $O(\mu\varepsilon + \mu^2\beta^2)$, with respect to the water waves equations.
-In addition, we derive new Whitham-Green-Naghdi systems with the order of precision $O(\mu^2\varepsilon+ \mu \ve \beta+ \mu^2\beta^2)$, with respect to the water waves equations.
-We also show how to get Hamiltonian versions of these systems in some cases.
+In the present work, we construct new shallow water approximations of the Dirichlet-Neumann operator at the order of precision $O(\mu \ve)$, $O(\mu\varepsilon + \mu^2\beta^2)$ and $O(\mu^2\varepsilon+ \mu \ve \beta+ \mu^2\beta^2)$.
+We also quantify the error in the Sobolev spaces uniformly in $\mu, \ve$ and $\beta$.
+With these approximations, we prove that system \eqref{system mu eps motivations} is consistent with the water waves equations at order $O(\mu\ve)$.
+Then we derive new weakly-dispersive Boussinesq type systems with the order of precision $O(\mu\varepsilon + \mu^2\beta^2)$, with respect to the water waves equations.
+In addition, we derive new weakly-dispersive Green-Naghdi type systems with the order of precision $O(\mu^2\varepsilon+ \mu \ve \beta+ \mu^2\beta^2)$.
 We emphasize the fact that the orders of precision are non-trivial in terms of the bathymetry parameter.
-In the case of large variable bottom, these models have a larger range of validity when compared to the models derived in \cite{DucheneMMWW21}.
-Furthermore, the systems we derive do not depend on the inversion of a pseudo-differential operator.
-Another advantage is that they have a similar quasi-linear hyperbolic structure as the full dispersion models in the flat bottom case.
-We expect then, in light of the recent works of \cite{Benoit_WW_17, Benoit_BP_17}, to be able to prove the local well-posedness of these models with a time existence of order $O(\frac{1}{\varepsilon})$.
+Contrary to the models presented in\cite{Chazel07}, the contribution of the bathymetry terms does not contain higher order derivatives when compared to the linear terms.
+Moreover, they have a similar quasi-linear hyperbolic structure as the full dispersion models in the flat bottom case.
+We expect then, in light of the recent works of \cite{Benoit_WW_17, Benoit_BP_17}, to be able to prove a long time well-posedness result for these models.
 This will be an objective for future work.
+Lastly, we discuss the derivation of extensions that have a Hamiltonian structure.

 \begin{nots} space \begin{itemize} \item Let $\mathrm{Id}$ be the $d\times d$ identity matrix, and take $\mathbf{0} = (0,0)^T $ if $d=2$, $\mathbf{0} = 0$ if $d=1$.
 Then we define the $(d+1)\times(d+1)$ matrix $I^{\mu}$ by